Cincinnati Type Foundry flyer detail from before 1895

 Click for large image.

 There’s a mention of the “War of 1861,” so we know that it was printed after the Civil War and before 1894/95 when Cincinnati Type Foundry was merged into American Type Founders (a type founders collective which was formed in 1892).
-Thanks to Cincinnati Type & Print Museum for help with the dates.
+We donated the flyer to the Cincinnati Type & Print Museum in April of 2025.

 View a larger scan of the entire flyer.